scottpetrovic/krita-org-hugo/content/en-us/about/website.md

 ---
-title: "Website"
+title: "Website Information"
 date: "2014-07-16"
-type: 'tabbed-section-about'
+type: 'simple-page'
-group: 'about'

 ---

-# Website Information

 ## Marketing Site (krita.org)
 This is the central hub where people learn about Krita and download the latest version.